By using this site, you agree to the Privacy Policy and Terms of Use.

 Current diagnostic approaches increasingly incorporate methylmalonic acid and homocysteine measurements alongside traditional B12 serum levels.
 These metabolites accumulate during functional B12 deficiency even when serum B12 levels appear borderline normal, providing earlier indicators of inadequate tissue B12 status.

-The National Institutes of Health estimates that B12 deficiency affects up to 15% of adults over age 60, though many cases remain undiagnosed until neurological symptoms emerge.
-Enhanced screening protocols could prevent many cases of irreversible nerve damage.
+The National Institutes of Health reports that B12 deficiency affects up to 15% of adults over age 60, though many cases remain undiagnosed until neurological symptoms emerge.

 28% of patients with neuropsychiatric symptoms from B12 deficiency had completely normal blood counts, with no anemia or macrocytosis despite active myelin degradation